hojimat/oldhomepage/blog/_posts/2018-3-27-factoranalysis.md

 ## Conclusion

-As you can see, I successfully completed the project with learning a lot of new things and even contributing a new knowledge which wasn't there before (you can search the Web and see that I am the first to perform a product decomposition of a uniform distribution.
-To read about my other projects please read my other blog entries. **To hire me, please visit the Collaborate tab or [click here](/collaborate).**
+I find this discovery extremely enlightening and useful.
+Hope you will too.
+To read about my other projects please see my other blog entries. **To hire me, please visit the Collaborate tab or [click here](/collaborate).**